See how to install a sun shade sail in your yard, including how to erect the shade sail posts with this easy tutorial.

 Rain is not a problem though.

-The shade sail fabric is made to allow rainwater to fall through and not pool at the top.
+The shade sail fabric is made to allow rainwater to fall through.
+This eliminates any pooling the top.
 They also make shade sails that are waterproof.

-Overall, we have been so pleased with our new sun shade sail on the patio, despite the rocks and rain I was thrown during the DIY shade sail installation.
+Overall, I am so pleased with our new sun shade sail on the patio, despite the rocks and rain I was thrown during the DIY shade sail installation.